jerrymarino/iCompleteMe/README.md

 ### The `g:icm_open_loclist_on_ycm_diags` option

-When this option is set, `:YcmDiags` will automatically open the location list after forcing a compilation and filling the list with diagnostic data.
+When this option is set, `:IcmDiags` will automatically open the location list after forcing a compilation and filling the list with diagnostic data.

 See `:help location-list` in Vim to learn more about the location list.